tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When a demon or devil hits you with a melee attack, it takes lightning damage equal to 1d6 times your level.

 **Quirk:** Misinterprets jokes as insults.

 ---

+#### Redscale

+1/Battle

+When an enemy hits you with a melee attack, the enemy takes twice your level in fire damage.

+**Quirk:** Practices pyrography (burning patterns into wood or leather).

+---